 About API Alerts

-An API alert is an alarm that signals an API administrator or owner of one or more of the following conditions:
+An API alert is an alarm that flags one of the following problems:

 Requests received by the API exceed a given number within a period of time.